lambdalisue/vim-gita/README.md

 ===============================================================================
 ![Screencast (status to commit)](./doc/status-commit.gif)

-*vim-gita* is an alternative git manipluation plugin.
+*vim-gita* is an alternative git manipulation plugin.
 It provide the following features:

 1. Show and manipulate the current status of index and working tree of a git